Integrative Counsellor, MBACP

 I am experienced in working with a wide range of client issues, including bereavement and loss, depression and anxiety, self-esteem and personal identity issues (particularly in relation to having a learning disability).
 I also have significant experience in working with survivors of childhood and adult abuse, including individuals who have complex trauma-related conditions like post-traumatic stress disorder (PTSD) and non-epileptic attack disorder (NEAD).

 I regularly engage in continuing professional development (a requirement of BACP Registration).
 This includes reading books and research articles, watching lectures, liaising with specialists and attending training workshops.
-Some examples of workshops I have attended more recently, include ‘Working with medically unexplained symptoms’, ‘Attuning to the traumatised body’, ‘Mindfulness and trauma’, ‘The emotionally absent mother’ and ‘Focusing orientated therapy’.
+Some examples of workshops I have attended more recently, include ‘Seeking the inner child’, ‘Dissociation and DID: The fundamentals’, ‘Working with dissociative disorders in clinical practice’, ‘The Rewind Technique’, ‘Trauma and the body’, ‘Working with medically unexplained symptoms’, ‘Attuning to the traumatised body’, ‘Mindfulness and trauma’, ‘The emotionally absent mother’ and ‘Focusing orientated therapy’.

 I am a registered member of BACP and adhere to its ethical framework for good practice in counselling and psychotherapy.
 I have professional indemnity and public liability insurance.
 I have an up to date, enhanced DBS certificate.